eesyuen09/tp/docs/DeveloperGuide.md

 **Aspect: Case Sensitivity for ClassTag Comparison:**

 * **Alternative 1 (current choice):** Case-insensitive comparison while preserving user input casing
   * Pros:
     - Prevents duplicate tags with different cases (e.g., "Math", "math", "MATH" are treated as the same tag)
     - More user-friendly - users don't need to remember exact casing when filtering or assigning tags
     - Preserves the tutor's preferred formatting/casing when they first create the tag (e.g., "Sec_3_A_Math" remains visible as entered)
     - Matches real-world expectations - class names are typically case-insensitive identifiers
   * Cons:
-        - Slightly more complex implementation (need to override both `equals()` and `hashCode()` consistently)
+    - Slightly more complex implementation (requires overriding both `equals()` and `hashCode()` consistently for case-insensitive comparison)
     - Users cannot create tags that differ only in case (e.g., cannot have both "Math" and "MATH" as separate tags)

 * **Alternative 2:** Normalize all ClassTag names to a single case (e.g., lowercase)
     * Pros: